BrainSegmentation/Mask_RCNN/README.md

+# Segmentation Of Silicon Wafers for Electron Microscopy Using Mask-RCNN

+All results were achieved with training on a Cloud GPU on Paperspace.
+See [our tutorial](https://github.com/BrainSegmentation/lipschitz-lizards/wiki/Paperspace-Setup) on how to set it up, what specs to choose and how to manage all dependencies using docker.
+We provide a [Dockerfile](Dockerfile) to minimize dependecy issues.

+## Run

+to run our pre-trained models, you will need to download these weights for mask rcnn and place them in this folder:

+you can choose between

+(20 epochs two-channel (with fluorescent))[https://drive.google.com/open?id=1Mcueymhl-UBQCX4rmo3YvtHJrK2M-_TQ]

+and

+(20 epochs single channel grayscale)[https://drive.google.com/open?id=1Vhp9MpP2z26TJ6wKyUutPA74UcJTKrXK]

+Below: the original repo README
 # Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.